james-jory/segment-personalize-workshop/exercise2/README.md

 ### What You'll Be Building

 In the previous [exercise](../exercise1/) we learned how to use AWS Glue to take the raw event data written to S3 by Segment and transform it into the format required by Personalize.
-In this exercise we will pick up where we left off and learn how to create a dataset group in Personalize, define the schema for the event data in our CSV,
+In this exercise we will pick up where we left off and learn how to create a dataset group and campaign in Personalize by performing the following steps.

 * Create a dataset group in Personalize
 * Define the schema representing the event data in our CSV